Myosotis arvensis (L.) Hill

 Water the soil deeply when its top 3 inches (7.5 cm) feels dry to your touch, watering until the water drips through the bottom of the pots.
 Don't allow the plants to stand in water.
 Reduce watering to about once or twice each month in winter while the plants are dormant.
 Resume normal watering in spring.

 Remove the plants' spent, or old, flowers, at their stems, pinching them off with your fingernails.
-Throw away the removed flowers.
+Then, throw away the removed flowers.
 Removing spent flowers encourages new blooms to form.

 - Back to genus Myosotis